When you enter the world of keto, there is one question that you’ll find yourself asking again and again:

 What does “keto-friendly” mean?

-Another good question!
+This is a good place to start!
 Basically, the less carbohydrates a food has, the more keto-friendly it is.

 Want a longer, more complete explanation?

-Keto is an ultra low-carb diet, so you have to limit how many carbs you eat each day.
+Keto is an ultra low-carb diet, so you have to limit how many carbs you eat each day.1

 Most people should eat less than 50 grams of net carbs a day to enter or stay in ketosis, although this varies from person to person, depending on things like age, gender, and how much you exercise.